oz/tz/README.md

 # Installing

-The simplest thing is probably to grab a release, but no one will be harmed if you build from source, as only linux/amd64 builds are provided for now.
+If a build is provided for you architecture, you can directly grab a release, but no one will be harmed if you build from source, as only linux/amd64 builds are provided for now.

 ## Packages